nathan-out/nathan-out.github.io/content/write-up/cyberdefenders-digital-forensics-szechuan-sauce.md

 ## Q14 The attacker performed some lateral movements and accessed another system in the environment via RDP.
 What is the hostname of that system?

 We have two disk and RAM dumps, we can assume that the second system is `Desktop-SDN1RPT`, but let's prove it.
 Thanks to Wireshark, we can get all the outgoing RDP connexion from the DC: `rdp && ip.src == 10.42.85.10`.
-You can see packets from the DC to the attacker's host but also to `10.42.85.115`, thanks to Network Miner, you can find that this IP is related to `Desktop-SDN1RPT`.
+You can see packets from the DC to the attacker's host but also to `10.42.85.115`, thanks to Network Miner, you can find the hostname.
 If you don't have Network Miner, you can resolve the hostname by searching `LLMNR` packets in Wireshark.

 ## Q15 Other than the administrator, which user has logged into the Desktop machine? (two words)

 You can browse logs but when a user login for the first time, a new user is created on the host machine.
 Go to `C:\Users` to see all of them.
-I don't know which one is the intended one but it's Rick Sanchez.
+I don't know which one is the intended, just try both.

 ## Q16 What was the password for "jerrysmith" account?